ALLEGORICAL COMPLEXITY #2 — Attack the Block

 But then those two instabilities are nothing, mere tremors, compared to the movie’s central and defining instability, the oscillation around which it is constructed.
 I’ve been describing the role of race in the movie at the literal level, but then there is also an allegorical level, in which everything I’ve just described is taken back.
 This makes for a vast and, I think, unsolvable puzzle, though in many ways Attack the Block’s racial allegory is unusually bald and not in the least puzzling and amounts to this: The aliens are also black—hairy, subhuman, grinning, and black.
 I don’t actually want to put too much emphasis on the color in isolation.
 Racial allegory, after all, is not automatic.
 Lots of black things are not black.
 Darth Vader is not black.
 If all we had to go on is that the creatures are inky-dark, I’d say we could let it slide.
 But that’s not it: The movie is entirely upfront about how it wants us to understand the aliens’ ebony.
 The kids stand over the first adult monster they kill, and two of them speak out loud what they see: “Wow, that’s black, that’s too black to see. … That’s the blackest black ever, fam. … That’s blacker than my cousin Femi”—which moniker is Nigerian and usually followed by names like Ogumbanjo and Kuti.

 The movie, in other words, openly places the creatures on a spectrum of African-ness.
 What’s more, it has various ways of expanding on this tactic.
 Only once does Attack the Block’s dialogue turn openly nationalist, when a gang member sticks up for the home country at the expense of Africa, pouring contempt on a white philanthropist off doing aid work in Ghana: “Why can’t he help the children of Britain?
 Not exotic enough, is it?”
 Or there’s this: One teenager warns another than an alien is about to attack by shouting “Gorilla!”—and then that’s another clue.
 Attack the Block is, at the level of its allegory, an inversion of Rise of the Planet of the Apes, a second film about berserking primates, and with the meanings from that other movie largely intact—the meanings, not the judgments.
 If Rise stages a latter-day slave rebellion—an insurgency against the mass incarceration of black men, an uprising that is at once prison break and revolution—then Attack the Block stages a related event, a bit of colonial turnabout, but asks us instead to cheer its suppression.
 Anyone who goes into this movie hoping that the Jamaican newcomers are going to battle the white dragon of the West Saxons or cut down the English aristocracy’s heraldic wyverns is going to have to swallow hard.
 For Attack the Block offers to enfranchise black Britons only by giving them creatures to kill who are blacker than themselves.
 A group of mostly black teenagers earns its citizenship by systematically cutting down the new crop of even darker arrivals.
 Conceptually, this is rather astounding: The film is telling two antithetical stories at once—and not via a multiplot—there is no main plot and contrapuntal subplot; it is telling two contradictory stories, but it only has one plot; the same story, then, but susceptible to two radically opposed constructions: a parable about learning to like black immigrants that is at the same time a fantasy about wiping them out—“Kill ‘em!
 Kill all them things!”
 The creatures in Attack the Block are so very jet that they often blur into the shadows, but the filmmakers, in what must have seem like an inspired touch, have given them glow-in-the-dark fangs, which means you can only see them when they bare their teeth.
-There’s an old joke in the American South.
-It begins: “How do you go coon-hunting at night?”
+There’s an ugly old joke in the American South — something about hunting at night — to which this image is the reinvented punchline.